 Spores of fern on its leaves

-This group of non-flowering plants doesn’t produce seeds for reproduction.
+This group of non-flowering plants doesn’t produce seeds from reproduction.
 Instead, they use the spores for their reproduction.
+The spore-producing plants can be divided into ferns and mosses.

 Spores are very small organisms consisting of single or multiple cells, housed in a hard coating.
 Spores are very tiny and are produced in large quantities.
 They are easily dragged by the wind and moved to far distances.
 When spores reach the moist place, they germinate and start to grow.
 Examples of plants that produce spores are mosses, horsetails, and ferns.

 Examples of Non-Flowering Plants